dannystewart/volumeHUD/README.md

 <img src="volumeHUD-demo.gif" alt="volumeHUD Demo" height="300"></img>

+Please note that while this adds the previous UI, it does *not* hide the new UI.
+Considering I wrote this because I barely noticed the new UI in the first place, I don't find this too much of a problem.
+Hiding the system UI is likely possible but beyond my current skills.
+If someone wants to contribute or just point me in the right direction, I'm happy to add that.

+## Usage

+Just launch the app!
+You should see a notification that it started and you can begin enjoying your new (old) volume HUD right away.
+You can launch it a second time to open a window where you can set it to open at login, enable the brightness HUD (off by default—it's *volumeHUD* after all), see if an update is available, or quit.

 ## Installation

 You can download it from the repo, but I strongly recommend installing via Homebrew, as that will handle updates for you.
 It's my first Swift app, so I don't want you to be left with any lingering bugs.